HTTP Source

 Payload requirements

-When sending data to Panther through an HTTP endpoint, note the following specifications.
+When sending data to Panther through an HTTP endpoint, certain specifications apply.

 Maximum size